Tahrim19/admin-dashboard/README.md

 If you like this project, please ⭐ the repository!

 ## Acknowledgement
 This project was created as a learning exercise, guided by a tutorial video.
-Many thanks to the creator for their valuable insights.
+Many thanks to the creator for their valuable insights.<br>
 [Watch the tutorial here! 🎥](https://www.youtube.com/watch?v=wYpCWwD1oz0&t=3s)